‘I’m glad she wasn’t around to see it’: Charges dropped in murder of Chicago police officer on same day mourners gathered for his fiancee

 “It was just like, wow, how could this day get any worse?”
 Thomas, 30, said Friday.
 “It was actually a smack in the face to see, on the day of her visitation, that those charges were dropped.”

-Tucker had never become bitter in the years after Lewis’s death, her son said, even as the case against the suspects unraveled amid allegations of misconduct by police and prosecutors.
+Tucker had never become bitter in the years after Lewis’ death, her son said, even as the case against the suspects unraveled amid allegations of misconduct by police and prosecutors.

 “She was a very factual person,” Thomas said.
 “If it was the case that there was proof these guys didn’t do it, she was going to go by evidence and hard facts.”